 When you’re working with lots of different organisations – from local entrepreneurs to global teams – the issues are many and varied.
 It’s one of the things I love about my job!
 Different projects or retainers demand different expertise, so we work as a collective team that has now grown to 18 talented people.

-Every member of our team runs their own business, but they are on hand to work with us on anything from long-term change projects to short-term crisis management, and from mental resilience workshops to executive coaching.
+Every member of our team runs their own business, but they are on hand to work with us on anything from long-term change projects to short-term crisis management, and from workshops to executive coaching.
 We can parachute in, or work as an ongoing extension of a client’s team.
 Working together like this enables us to combine our knowledge and expertise and deliver a strong solution for clients.
 The added benefit is that clients work with experts and have flexible access to all of them.

 Meet our collective team